Cockroaches

 Call us

-Cockroaches possess unmatched survival skills and breed in huge numbers.
+Cockroaches invade homes due to food, moisture, and shelter, making even the cleanest houses vulnerable.
 They can also flatten their bodies to the extreme.
 This allows them to get inside your property through any cracks and holes in the structure.
 Walls, pipes, gutters, roofs, doors, or even air conditioning tubes often serve as an entrance.

 Still, there is a higher chance of an infestation in premises with bad hygiene conditions.
 Wet, warm places offer a perfect breeding ground for those insects.
 They occupy areas such as laundry rooms, boxes, shelves, books and cupboards.
 Cockroaches can even hide in your laundry to protect themselves in case of danger.
 Cockroaches are nocturnal animals and hide if they feel the presence of humans.